-Typically, general protection claims are commenced where an employee believes that adverse action has been taken against them (e.g. they were dismissed) because they exercised a workplace right or because they possess a discriminatory attribute.
+Typically, general protections claims are commenced where an employee believes that adverse action has been taken against them (e.g. they were dismissed) because they exercised a workplace right or because they possess a discriminatory attribute.
 However, these claims can be complex and there are numerous ways an employee can approach a claim in this jurisdiction.

-Unlike an unfair dismissal claim, there is no minimum period of employment required to be served before an employee can make a general protection claim, and these claims can be made pre-employment, during employment or after termination of employment.
+Unlike an unfair dismissal claim, there is no minimum period of employment required to be served before an employee can make a general protections claim, and these claims can be made pre-employment, during employment or after termination of employment.

 - Terminating an employee’s employment soon after that employee has made a complaint or enquiry in relation to their employment, for example, where an employee has: